Bry-Esc/pcu-scheduling-system/readme.md

 **Step 9**

-Find the ".env.example" file in "SchedulingSystem-master" folder then rename it to:
+Find the ".env.example" file in "pcu-scheduling-system" folder then rename it to:
 ".env"

 **Step 10**